Israeli Air Force Flight Academy: Course completion

 The graduation ceremony, at which the new pilots and navigators receive their wings insignia, is conducted in the presence of the cadets' families, senior government officials (frequently including the prime minister), as well as top air force and army leaders.
-At both ceremonies, an impressive air show is presented by Air Force helicopters and planes.
+At both ceremonies, an air show is presented by Air Force helicopters and planes.

-After the course ends, the pilots undergo an operational training course that takes place in an operational squadron and lasts about six months, aimed at preparing the IAF pilots for operational missions.
-The operational training course is conducted in either the M-346 "Lavi" or the F-15, F-16 or F-35, followed by another six months of advanced operational training courses on the same plane.
-Operational training courses for helicopter pilots are conducted on the UH-60 Black Hawk, operational training courses for attack helicopter pilots on the AH-64 Apache, and operational training courses for transport aircraft on the King Air 200.
+After the course ends, the pilots undergo a year of operational training, beginning with a course in an operational squadron that lasts about six months and prepares them for operational missions.
+The course is conducted in either the M-346 Lavi or the F-15, F-16 or F-35.
+This is followed by another six months of advanced operational training courses on the same plane.
+Operational training courses for helicopter pilots are conducted on the UH-60 Black Hawk, operational training courses for attack helicopter pilots on the AH-64 Apache, and operational training courses for transport aircraft on the Beechcraft Super King Air.